Centre Union: The July events

-Immediately after Papandreou's resignation, a new government headed by EK defectors disaffected with the Papandreous (the ‘Apostates’), ERE deputies and 8 deputies belonging to the Progressive Party, all loyal to the standard of Apostate Speaker Georgios Athanasiadis-Novas was formed.
-This government fell in August and was replaced by a new one headed by Ilias Tsirimokos which fell a few weeks later in September when it failed to receive the mandatory vote of confidence.
-Stefanos Stefanopoulos was then appointed who obtained a confidence vote.
-In total, there were 45 ‘Apostates’.
+Immediately after Papandreou's resignation, a new government - headed by EK defectors disaffected with the Papandreous (the 'Apostates'), ERE deputies and 8 deputies belonging to the Progressive Party (all loyal to the standard of Apostate Speaker Georgios Athanasiadis-Novas) - was formed.
+This government fell in August and was replaced by a new one, headed by Ilias Tsirimokos, which fell a few weeks later in September when it failed to receive the mandatory vote of confidence.
+Stefanos Stefanopoulos was then appointed and obtained a confidence vote.
+In total, there were 45 'Apostates.'

 The 'Apostasy' had a radicalising effect on the centre-left of the EK.
-This segment increasingly looked to Andreas Papandreou and at one point an abandonment from the elected leadership of Georgios Papndreou by the centre-left seemed possible.
+This segment increasingly looked to Andreas Papandreou and, at one point, abandonment from the elected leadership of Georgios Papandreou by the centre-left seemed possible.

-An end to the crisis seemed in sight when on 20 December 1966, Papandreou, ERE leader Panagiotis Kanellopoulos and the king reached a resolution: elections would be held under a straightforward system of proportional representation where all parties participating agreed to compete, and that, in any outcome, the command structure of the army would not be altered.
-In the leadup to the election scheduled for 28 May 1967, the EK introduced a bill extending parliamentary immunity for the duration of the campaign aimed at protecting Andreas Papandreou who was still under scrutiny for his potential involvement in ASPIDA and in March 1967 fifteen officers charged with being involved in the ASPIDA affair were convicted.
-Interim Prime Minister Ioannis Paraskevopoulos resigned in the ensuing row and Kanellopoulos stepped in to fill the role of the Prime Minister until the May Election.
+An end to the crisis seemed in sight when, on 20 December 1966, Papandreou, ERE leader Panagiotis Kanellopoulos and the king reached a resolution: elections would be held under a straightforward system of proportional representation where all parties participating agreed to compete, and that, in any outcome, the command structure of the army would not be altered.
+In the leadup to the election scheduled for 28 May 1967, the EK introduced a bill extending parliamentary immunity for the duration of the campaign aimed at protecting Andreas Papandreou, who was still under scrutiny for his potential involvement in ASPIDA; in March 1967, fifteen officers charged with being involved in the ASPIDA affair were convicted.
+Interim Prime Minister Ioannis Paraskevopoulos resigned in the ensuing row and Kanellopoulos stepped in to fill the role of the Prime Minister until the May election.

 Despite the crisis subsiding early on, on 21 April 1967, a month before the scheduled elections, a clique of relatively junior officers headed by Georgios Papadopoulos took over in a coup d'état.
-Senior officials including the two Papandreous were arrested.
+Senior officials, including the two Papandreous, were arrested.
 Georgios Papandreou died on 1 November 1968 and the Centre Union, now illegal, was placed under the titular leadership of Georgios Mavros.

-Post-Junta
+Post-junta

 Mavros reconstituted the Centre Union in 1974 as the Centre Union - New Forces (Enosi Kentrou - Nees Dynameis, EK - ND).
-The leadership was offered to Andreas Papandreou, however, he declined the offer.
+The leadership was offered to Andreas Papandreou; however, he declined the offer.
 Papandreou instead formed the Panhellenic Socialist Movement (Panellinio Sosialistiko Kinima, PASOK) and in the 1977 election, it eclipsed the centrists as the second largest party in parliament.
 The Centre Union rebranded as the Union of the Democratic Centre (Enosi Dimokratikou Kentrou, EDIK) in 1976, though it failed to re-enter parliament after 1985.